-Insurance: Make sure to find out what needs your insurance will cover.
-Breast pumps and lactation counseling are often supported by insurance plans.
+Make sure to find out what needs your insurance will cover.
+Breastfeeding supplies and support like breast pumps and lactation counseling are often supported by insurance plans.

 Brooke Cassady, a certified financial planner with a master of arts in applied economics, provides comprehensive financial life planning and financial counseling services to individuals and families.
 She currently holds positions as both practitioner and in academia.